jmbejara/finm_dashboard_workshop/docs_src/index.md

 ## Stay in Touch

 Questions, suggestions, or tweaks to the plan?
-Reach out anytime—Jeremy is refining the flow based on your feedback and is looking forward to building with you.
+Reach out anytime.
+I am refining the flow based on your feedback and is looking forward to building with you.